MicahParks/go-aws-sam-lambda-example/README.md

 This example project shows how to use AWS SAM with two Golang Lambdas.

 ## Quickstart
-After installing AWS SAM version 1.12.0, run the following command to build the containers and run the service locally:
+After installing AWS SAM, run the following command to build the containers and run the service locally:
 ```bash
 sam build && sam local start-api
 ```